vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/planning.md

 Vitess relies on two external components, and we recommend that you choose them upfront:

 1. [TopoServer](../../../concepts/topology-service/): This is the server in which Vitess stores its metadata.
-We recommend Etcd if you have no other preference.
+We recommend etcd if you have no other preference.
 2. [MySQL](../../../overview/supported-databases/): Vitess supports MySQL/Percona Server 5.7 to 8.0.
 We recommend MySQL 8.0 for new installations.

 In this guide, we will be covering the case where the MySQL instances are managed by Vitess.
 A different section covers the details of running against [externally managed databases](../../configuration-advanced/unmanaged-tablet).